-Online Homework: Every couple days, you will have homework problems due through our online platform MyOpenMath.
+Online Homework: Twice a week, you will have homework problems due.
+You will get multiple tries on problems, and you can ask for help.
 This gives you a chance to immediately reflect on your learning and understanding.

 Online Reflections: Research indicates that one of the best things you can do to increase your learning is to write about it.
 Reflective Writing entries are graded using the following criteria: